jentery/506/index.md

 ### Material

-As part of "apprehension" in the 20 M's, you may want to consider the materials used in the work of fiction.
+As part of "apprehension" in [the 20 m's](#the-20-ms), you may want to consider the materials used in the work of fiction.
 Materials are about the work as matter and physical substance.
 Here are some ways to think about materials:

 * Presence: can you touch or handle it?
 * Texture: is it smooth or rough?